Aerospace Dreams

 Meanwhile de Havilland's old pioneer colleague and predecessor in his first job at Farnborough, J. W. Dunne, got back in touch to lobby for a tailless, swept-wing fighter of the type he had once made his own and which had been further developed by G.T.R.
 Hill with his Pterodactyl series until work was stopped in 1934.
 It was known that Germany was working on just such a project, which would emerge as the operational Messeschmitt Me163 Komet rocket fighter.
 DH would respond to the Komet with their own tailless jet, the DH.108 Swallow, after the war was over.

 What if DH had followed up on Dunne's initiative and launched a tailless jet project some four years before they actually did so, updating Hill's work and in the middle of all the naming muddle designating it as yet another DH.99 hopeful?
-The result might well have looked something like this, its small twin fins earning the nickname "vampire claws" and making it even more obviously a Vampire than the competing design which won the day and stole the name:
+The result might well have looked something like this, its small twin fins earning the nickname "vampire claws" and making it even more obviously a Vampire than Chief Designer RE Bishop's competing design, which won the day and stole the name:

 DH.99 Vampire front three-quarter view